A-1 Mechanical Blog: Posts Tagged ‘Air Conditioning Installation’

 The unit is still under warranty

 The manufacturer’s warranty pays the cost of parts, while a labor warranty provided by the original HVAC installer covers labor required for repairs.
 If your manufacturer’s warranty is still valid, the repair it needs may be covered.
 If your labor warranty is still valid, the repair may come at no cost to you!
-In situations where a valid manufacturer’s warranty covers parts but the labor warranty has expired, the cost of the repair is still greatly reduced as you only need to pay labor costs, which makes the repair less of a financial burden.
+In situations where a valid manufacturer’s warranty covers parts but the labor warranty has expired, the cost of the repair is still greatly reduced as you only need to perform labor costs, which makes the repair less of a financial burden.

 The unit has been in service less than 8 to 10 years